projectatomic/dockerfile_lint/README.md

           description: "Base Image must be from Red Hat"
           reference_url:
 ```
-Note the (optional) 'inverse_rule' attribute - this is just a convinient way to negate a regex rule - by default a rule is considered violated if it matches the regex pattern, but when 'inverse_rule' is set to 'true' the rule is violated if the line does not match the regex.
+Note the (optional) `inverse_rule` attribute - this is just a convinient way to negate a regex rule - by default a rule is considered violated if it matches the regex pattern, but when 'inverse_rule' is set to 'true' the rule is violated if the line does not match the regex.

 ## Required Instruction Section
 This section includes a list of instructions that must exist in the dockerfile in order for it to be considered valid.